Gangakhed: Industry and business

 There is a sugar factory by Ratnakar Gutte with a combined cycle power plant in Gangakhed which caters to the sugarcane farmers in the local region.
 Several small-scale businesses and business agencies thrive mostly around agricultural sector.
-There is also edible oil industry which runs by public and private sector; the region is famous for edible oil production and also famous for cotton production and related industries because Gangakhed is located on Deccan Trap and the bank of river Godavari so the regur soil is there and is very useful for cotton production.
+There is also edible oil industry which runs by public and private sector.

-Business in the city is ever blooming key sectors are cloth, agriculture consumables.
-Consumers not only locals but also from far off cities come here to purchase clothes and sarees.

 Hospitals

 A government hospital and several private hospitals are operational in the town.

 Hindu temples

 Gangakhed is the birthplace of Shree Sant Janabai.
 As it is situated on the bank of Godavari river it has largest number of various temples on the bank of the holy river.
-The Balaji temple which is the only temple like Tirupati Balaji, having both Balaji and Govinda under one roof.
-From many years Navratra festival is celebrated with the big event "Rath Yatra".
-Also, the Chintamani Mandir, of lord Ganesha, which is situated near the Balaji Temple on the bank of river, giving a nice view of Godawari river.
-People celebrate Cahturthi and other poojas at this temple.
-Some more temples to mention are - Bomblya mahadev, Narsimha mandir both placed on the river bank, Datta Mandir is also one of the important temples in Gangakhed.
-Shiv temple named as "Mannath Mandir" is a revered temple in the southern part of the city, this is popular amongst devotees and has many visitors in Shravan month of Hindu calendar.

 Transportation

 Railway

 Gangakhed is a station on the Parbhani to Parli route.
 Gangakhed is a second class Railway Station, its Station Code is GNH.
 Gangakhed was a large taluka long ago and it was a very prosperous taluka between Sonpeth and Palam.

 Few of the trains halts Parli Vaijnath Purna Passenger, Purna Parli Vaijnath Passenger, Hazur Sahib Nanded Express, Kolhapur Nagpur Express.